 We share the public’s concern that climate change is one of the greatest global challenges of our times.
 As an oil producer, we’re committed to doing our part to address climate change.
 This means finding solutions that will eliminate emissions both from the production of oil and from its use.
 Solutions that will ensure oil can continue to play a role in enhancing the quality of life around the world for as long as it’s needed.

+We continue to work on innovative ways to be competitive on both a cost and carbon basis.
 With the right level of commitment and collaboration with the brightest minds from around the world, oil can be part of the clean energy future we all desire.

 Our actions on climate change: